thinkerino-ai/open-thinkerino/documents/provers.md

 The `KnowledgeBase.prove(...)` method also accepts two further arguments:

-- `retrieve_only`, if `True`, the only prover that will be used is the `KnowledgeRetriever` thus preventing any form of inference (see section [Built-in Provers](#Built-in Provers)
+- `retrieve_only`, if `True`, the only prover that will be used is the `KnowledgeRetriever` thus preventing any form of inference (see section [Built-in Provers](#Built-in Provers), the default is `False`
-- `previous_substitution`, a `Substitution` which will be passed down the line to any `Prover.prove` call
+- `previous_substitution`, a `Substitution` which will be passed down the line to any `Prover.prove` call, the default is `None`

 ## Open Formulas

-Note that no constraint is placed on the proven_formula: it can be an open formula, and the proof process will gracefully skip any prover that does not support it, such as those with `MAP_NO_VARIABLES` mode.
+Note that no constraint is placed on the listened_formula: it can be an open formula, and the proof process will gracefully skip any prover that does not support it, such as those with `MAP_NO_VARIABLES` mode.

 The `RAW` mode directly receives the formula, while the `MAP*` modes can receive the variables directly as arguments.